Azure/azure-sdk-for-java/sdk/communication/azure-communication-messages/README.md

 ## Next steps

 - [Read more about Advance Messaging in Azure Communication Services][azure_communication_messaging_qs].
-- Please take a look at the [samples](./src/samples) directory for detailed examples on how to use this library.
+- Please take a look at the samples (src/samples) directory for detailed examples on how to use this library.

 ## Contributing